 - Protected mode This mode is the native state of the processor.
 Among the capabilities of protected mode is the ability to directly execute "real-address mode" 8086 software in a protected, multi-tasking environment.
 This feature is called virtual-8086 mode, although it is not actually a processor mode.
 Virtual-8086 mode is actually a protected mode attribute that can be enabled for any task. - Real-address mode This mode implements the programming environment of the Intel 8086 processor with extensions (such as the ability to switch to protected or system management mode).
-The processor is placed in real-address mode following power-up or a reset. - System management mode (SMM) This mode provides an operating system or executive with a transparent mechanism for implementing platform-specific functions such as power management and system security.
+The processor is placed in real-address mode following power-up or a reset. - System management mode (SMM) This mode provides an operating system or executive with a transparent mechanism for implementing platformspecific functions such as power management and system security.
 The processor enters SMM when the external SMM interrupt pin (SMI#) is activated or an SMI is received from the advanced programmable interrupt controller (APIC).

 In SMM, the processor switches to a separate address space while saving the basic context of the currently running program or task.
 SMM-specific code may then be executed transparently.
 Upon returning from SMM, the processor is placed back into its state prior to the system management interrupt.
-SMM was introduced with the Intel386TM SL and Intel486TM SL processors and became a standard IA-32 feature with the Pentium processor family.
+SMM was introduced with the Intel386 $^{\text{TM}}$ SL and Intel486 $^{\text{TM}}$ SL processors and became a standard IA-32 feature with the Pentium processor family.

-3.1.1 IA-32e Mode
+3.1.1 Intel® 64 Architecture

-The Intel® Extended Memory 64 Technology (Intel® EM64T) extends the IA-32 architecture's basic operating modes and adds a new mode of operation: IA-32e mode.
+Intel 64 architecture adds IA-32e mode.
 IA-32e mode has two sub-modes.
 These are:

 • Compatibility mode (sub-mode of IA-32e mode) - Compatibility mode permits most legacy 16-bit and 32-bit applications to run without re-compilation under a 64-bit operating system.
 For brevity, the compatibility sub-mode is referred to as compatibility mode in IA-32 architecture.
 The execution environment of compatibility mode is the same as described in Section 3.2.
+Compatibility mode also supports all of the privilege levels that are supported in 64-bit and protected modes.
 Legacy applications that run in Virtual 8086 mode or use hardware task management will not work in this mode.